epics-containers/epics-containers.github.io/docs/explanations/net_protocols.md

 - use of broadcast packets
-- negotiating an ephemeral port in the application layer (NAT cannot route to a such a port since it looks like a new connection)
+- negotiating an ephemeral port in the application layer (NAT cannot route to such a port since it looks like a new connection)

 When prototyping IOCs in Kubernetes we found that the following protocols had issues for the above reasons: